microcks/microcks.io/content/documentation/using/postman.md

 * invoke request attached script with the `globals` injected into runtime context,
 * collect the results within `tests` array to detect success or failure.

-Here's below another example of such a generic script that validated the received JSON content:
+Here is another example of such a generic script that validates the received JSON content:

 ![postman-script-validation](/images/postman-script-validation.png)

-This script validates that all the JSON `order` objects returned in response have all the `status` that is requested using the query parameter `status` value.
+This script validates that all the JSON `order` objects returned in response all have the `status` that is requested using the query parameter `status` value.
 Otherwise, a `Valid response` assertion failure is thrown and stored into the tests array.

 ## Export Postman collection